zjuwyz/EasyConnects/README.md

 # EasyConnects - A Socket Utility Module
-EasyConnects is a simple and lightweight Python module that provides a socket server utility, facilitating communication between different components of your application.
-It uses the ZeroMQ library for efficient and reliable messaging.
 EasyConnects is a simple and lightweight Python module that provides a socket server utility, making communication between different components of your application easy.
 It uses the ZeroMQ library for efficient and reliable messaging.

 ## Installation